Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Target lakes, winters, and satellites

 \subsection{Target lakes and winters}

 For our case study, we monitor lake ice on four (mid-latitude, Alpine) lakes in Switzerland: Sihl, Sils, Silvaplana and St.~Moritz.
 See Fig.~\ref{fig:geo_lakes}.
-Lake Sihl is located near the Swiss plateau while the latter three lakes are located close to each other at higher altitude in the Engadin valley, and share similar geographical and environmental conditions.
+Lake Sihl is located near the Swiss plateau while the latter three lakes are located close to each other at higher altitudes in the Engadin valley, and share similar geographical and environmental conditions.
 More details about these lakes can be found in Table~\ref{table:lakes} (see Appendix~\ref{app:A}).
-For each lake, we process all three satellite sources from two winters: 2016--17 and 2017--18.
-In each winter, all available cloud-free dates between beginning of September and end of May are analysed.
+For each lake, we process all three satellite sources for two winters: 2016--17 and 2017--18.
+In each winter, all available cloud-free dates between the beginning of September and the end of May are analysed.